aisidr12/RockPaperScissors/README.md

 Backend developed with JAVA 8- Git.
 Inside of the main branch which is Master you install the project with mvn clean install to download some dependencies.
-I tried to use few dependencies. we develop Junit test for the services.
+I tried to use few dependencies.

+we develop Junit test for the services. for backend we tried to use Clean code.

  The main endpoint is : http://localhost:8080/RockPaperScissors/